-Joe Foley, the 2010 and 2011 Sun Belt Conference Coach of the Year and 2010 Russell Athletic/WBCA Regional Coach of the Year, has led the UALR Women’s Basketball program to 20-win seasons seven of the last eight years, outright Sun Belt Conference West Division titles in the final year the Sun Belt had divisions, post-season appearances in six of the last seven years – including three straight NCAA berths – and back-to-back Sun Belt Conference Tournament titles in 2011 and 2012.
-Foley has recorded a 671-207 (.764) career record and a 215-126 (.630) UALR record as he begins his 12th season in 2014-15.
+Joe Foley, the 2010, 2011 and 2015 Sun Belt Conference Coach of the Year and 2010 Russell Athletic/WBCA Regional Coach of the Year, has led the UALR Women’s Basketball program to 20-win seasons eight of the last nine years, outright Sun Belt Conference West Division titles in the final six years the Sun Belt had divisions, post-season appearances in seven of the last eight years – including four NCAA berths – and Sun Belt Conference Tournament titles in 2011, 2012 and 2015.
+Foley has recorded a 700-212 (.768) career record and a 244-131 (.630) record at UALR as he begins his 13th season in 2015-16.

-In his 11 years at UALR, Foley has compiled the most overall wins (27) and conference victories (17) in a season while producing the school’s first All-Sun Belt Conference selection in Alicia Cash in 2004.
+In his 12 years at UALR, Foley has compiled the most overall wins (29) and conference victories (18) in a season while producing the school’s first All-Sun Belt Conference selection in Alicia Cash in 2004.
 He also recruited back-to-back Sun Belt Conference Freshman of the Year in Renee Renz (2006) and Kim Sitzmann (2007).
 No other Sun Belt Conference school has achieved this feat.
 Foley also coached the school’s first-ever Honorable Mention All-America honoree in Chastity Reed in 2010.
+His Trojan student-athletes have earned 21 All-Conference selections.

 UALR's 2013-14 season was highlighted by its incredible record at home in the Jack Stephens Center.
 When in Little Rock, the Trojans were a nearly perfect 13-1 with the only loss coming against an LSU team that reached the Sweet Sixteen.
 UALR finished 21st in the country in scoring defense, giving up just 58.4 points per game to sit in the top 50 nationally in that category for the ninth consecutive season.
 Taylor Gault (First Team) and Taylor Ford (Third) were named members of the All-Sun Belt squads.
 The Trojans also reached the Sun Belt Tournament semifinals for the seventh straight year.